MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/warehousing/inventory-quantity-insufficient-transactions.md

 ---
 title: Inventory quantity not updated due to insufficient transactions
-description: Inventory quantity -1% can't be updated because there aren't enough inventory transactions for item %2 that have the specified dimensions.
+description: Provides a resolution for the inventory quantity can't be updated error that occurs if there aren't enough inventory transactions that have the specified dimensions.
 author: Mirzaab
 ms.date: 06/24/2021
 ms.topic: troubleshooting